raiderrobert/amino/README.md

 # amino
-A toolkit and DSL for custom rules engines
+A toolkit for custom rules engines

+Amino has three parts:
+- a schema definition like graphql or protobuf for the data space it operates on
+- a pre-built small DSL for conditional logic to operate on these schemas
+- a runtime to evaluate the rules against the data set

 ## How to Use